 G. Return.
-If service is made by mail pursuant to Paragraph E of this rule, return shall be made by the defendant filing with the court the Notice and Receipt of Summons and Complaint.
+If service is made by mail pursuant to Paragraph E of this rule, return shall be made by the sender's filing with the court the acknowledgment received pursuant to such paragraph.
+Where service within the state includes mailing, the return shall state the date and place of mailing.
 If service is by personal service pursuant to Paragraph F of this rule, the person serving the process shall make proof of service thereof to the court promptly and in any event within the time during which the person served must respond to the process.
-When service is made by the sheriff or a deputy sheriff, proof thereof shall be by certificate; and when made by a person other than a sheriff or a deputy sheriff, proof thereof shall be made by affidavit.
+When service is made by the sheriff (or deputy), proof thereof shall be by certificate; and when made by a person other than a sheriff (or deputy), proof thereof shall be made by affidavit.
 Where service within the state includes mailing, the return shall state the date and place of mailing.
 Failure to make proof of service shall not affect the validity of service.